Skip to Content

 When is a labour market test required?

-When an employee applies for a residence permit, the Finnish Immigration Service investigates whether any labour suitable for the work in question is available in the labour market in Finland or in the EU/EEA area within a reasonable time, taking into account the regional work permit policies of ELY Centres (ely-keskus.fi).
+When a person applies for one of the residence permits listed above, the Finnish Immigration Service will assess whether any labour suitable for the work in question would be available in the labour market in Finland or in the EU/EEA area within a reasonable time.

 In applications for a first residence permit, the labour market test procedure concerns all applications for a residence permit for an employed person and applications for a residence permit for seasonal work where the duration of the work is 6–9 months.